Automated Lower Bounds for Bilinear Complexity over Finite Fields: Abstract

 \section{Abstract}

-We develop an automated framework for proving lower bounds on the bilinear complexity of matrix multiplication over finite fields.
-Our approach systematically combines orbit classification of the restricted first matrix and dynamic programming over these orbits with recursive substitution strategies, culminating in efficiently verifiable proof certificates.
+We present a general, automated framework for proving lower bounds on the bilinear complexity (tensor rank) of multiplication problems over a finite field $\mathbb{F}_q$.
+The framework is parameterized only by the multiplication tensor and by a group of rank-preserving symmetries acting on one argument: it classifies the orbits of constraint subspaces under that group, runs a dynamic program over the orbits combining four lower-bound techniques, and emits a proof certificate that a verifier rechecks, typically faster than the search.

-Using this framework, we obtain several new lower bounds for various small matrix formats.
-Most notably, we prove that the bilinear complexity of multiplying two $3 \times 3$ matrices over $\mathbb{F}_2$ is at least $20$, improving upon the longstanding lower bound of $19$ (Bl{\"a}ser 2003).
-Our computer search discovers it in $1.5$ hours on a laptop, and the proof certificate can be verified in seconds.
+Instantiating the framework for matrix multiplication, we improve the lower bounds for four small formats over $\mathbb{F}_2$, most notably showing that the bilinear complexity of multiplying two $3 \times 3$ matrices over $\mathbb{F}_2$ is at least $20$, raising the bound of $19$ that had stood since Bl\"aser (2003).
+Instantiating it for polynomial multiplication --- full products, cyclic convolution, and the truncated (modulo $x^N$) and negacyclic (modulo $x^N+1$) products --- we obtain eighteen new lower bounds over $\mathbb{F}_2$ and $\mathbb{F}_3$.
+Every bound is backed by a machine-checkable certificate.